Casual Sex?: Plot

-Stacy realizes that she does not actually like him or see him as the man she thought he was back at the resort.
+Stacy realizes that she does not actually like Nick or see him as the man she thought he was back at the resort.
 Upon learning that Melissa is back at the resort and never even left, she hurriedly rents a pink Cadillac and drives all the way back, where she accidentally walks in on Melissa in bed with Jamie.
 Melissa tells Stacy about Jamie and how they have bonded with one another and how she had her first orgasm.
 Stacy is relieved that Melissa is in good spirits now and is thrilled that she and Jamie have found each other.

 Then Stacy tells Melissa that she realizes she made a big mistake with Nick and she has to end it with him.
 Leaving the resort, she comes across Vinny waiting near the exit with his luggage in tow.
 He flags her down and begs her to drop him off at the nearest bus station.
 Reluctantly, Stacy agrees.
 Vinny lets his guard down and speaks plainly about how he really just does not understand the world of male and female relationships and how it all works.
 Stacy is touched by what he shares and gets new opinion of him.
 Stacy gets back home and ends the relationship with Nick.
 Upon returning to New Jersey and thereafter, Vinny experiences heavy changes in his attitude toward women and how he sees his life moving forward.
 He writes a letter to Stacy about the improved version of him.

 After six months, Stacy visits Melissa and Jamie (who now live together) on New Year's Eve.
 At the end of the evening, as Stacy walks home by herself, she finds Vinny waiting for her in a fancy limousine, having driven all the way from New Jersey to California just to see her.
 She's taken aback but offers him breakfast.
 He gifts her a Golden Retriever puppy as a Christmas gift.
 Six years later, Melissa and Jamie visit Stacy's house for Christmas.
 She and Vinny are now married with two boys and a now-fully-grown Golden Retriever.
 As Vinny is greeting Jamie with his two boys and the dog, Stacy and Melissa look toward their two significant others.
 They both smile and hug each other.